ABOUT His and Her FI Post-

 We are a couple of millennials who currently reside in Phoenix, Arizona.
 Our family is composed of fur babies, two cats and two dogs.
 Outside of our jobs, our day-to-day operations revolve around them and getting outside as much as possible.

 We are DINKS.
 HisFI is an Engineer and HerFI is a full-time freelancer.
 Our names IRL are Charles and Bethany.
-Charles has a Bachelors of Science in Electrical Engineering and Bethany holds a Bachelor of Fine Arts with a concentration in Photography and a Masters in Teaching with a concentration in English and Art.
+Charles has a Bachelor of Science in Electrical Engineering and Bethany holds a Bachelor of Fine Arts with a concentration in Photography and a Masters in Teaching with a concentration in English and Art.
 As educated (and privileged) as we are, you would think we would have had this whole financial strategy thing down.

 Not the case.
 We are learning and growing everyday and come to you with opinions, lessons, the good money moves and down right total F-ups.
 We are designing the life we want to live now, and bringing you, our readers, along for the ride.